Daryl Davis: Accidental Courtesy documentary

-In the 2016 documentary film Accidental Courtesy: Daryl Davis, Race & America, Davis interacts with KKK members and white Aryans and provides contrasting views of his activities from members of the Southern Poverty Law Center and Black Lives Matter.
+In the 2016 documentary film Accidental Courtesy: Daryl Davis, Race & America, Davis interacts with KKK members and white supremacists, and provides contrasting views of his activities from members of the Southern Poverty Law Center and Black Lives Matter.

 Minds social network

 Daryl Davis is an official advisor to the decentralized social network Minds.
 He uses the platform to educate people on how to conduct civil discourse to find common ground and build tolerance.

 In an interview with Forbes, Davis said "…here [at Minds] you have an open forum where people are welcomed to bring their diverse ideas, even their beliefs, which people may not find popular and have civil discourse…the art of conversing with one another has been lost… This forum will allow people to come on there and be able to be transparent, to have conversation unlike some of the other platforms on the internet".

 Davis believes education is the best remedy for curing hate: "[If] you fix the ignorance, there's nothing to fear.
 If there's nothing to fear, there's nothing to hate.
 If there's nothing to hate, there's nothing or no one to destroy".

 In November 2019, Minds and Davis launched the Deradicalization Initiative to combat online extremism.
 In addition to workshops, meetups, and other live events, the initiative offers educational resources and ideas for promoting tolerance.